 - Taken more than five years before first enrollment in the present UM-Flint master's program.

 - Graduate-level work was not done.

-**Certificate refers to an academic credential given by an accredited postsecondary institution.
+**Certificate refers to an academic credential given by a regionally accredited postsecondary institution.
 It does not refer to teaching certificates.

 Courses Taken As an Undergraduate Student

 Courses taken while enrolled as an undergraduate may be reviewed for transfer to the student's graduate record if: